szabgab/rust.code-maven.com/slides/rust/threads.md

 {i: recv}
 {i: move}

-* We can faciliate communication between the main thread and the spawned thread.
+* We can facilitate communication between the main thread and the spawned thread.
 * In this example the spawned thread is sending a message to the main thread.
 * The `move` keyword tells Rust that the variables declared before spawning that are also used in the spawned code need to be moved. (`tx` in this case)
-* `recv` is blocking the main thread.
+* We can use `recv`, which is blocking the main thread, to wait for a message from the spwaned thread.
+* In that case we will have to know how many messages to expect and if we are still waiting for a message while the spawened thread exits then we either get stuck or get panic!.
+* Using the second loop is a better solution.

 ![](examples/threads/threads-messages/src/main.rs)
 ![](examples/threads/threads-messages/out.out)